radhagummuluri/EmployeeManagement/README.md

 Instructions:
 - Clone the solution repository locally.
 - Change the connection string in application.json file (if needed)
-- In Visual studio package manager set the default project to src\EmployeeManagement.Web
+- After opening the solution in Visual studio, in Package Manager console, set the default project to src\EmployeeManagement.Web
 - Run the command "Update-Migration" in the Package Manager console
 - Set EmployeeManagement.Web as the starting project and run the application from visual studio and the application opens in the browser.